 Brussels sprouts…friend or foe?
 Do these little green globes make their way onto your holiday table?

-I wasn’t always a big fan of this cruciferous vegetable, but when I found out that you can roast Brussels sprouts, well, that was a game changer.
+I wasn’t always crazy about this cruciferous vegetable, but once I tried these roasted brussels sprouts, I became a fan.
 The little leafy edges are so tasty when they get browned and crisp.
 And when you add a delicious maple mustard glaze, these become addictive!

-Seriously, I was eating these like they were going out of style the other day.
+We were eating these maple roasted Brussels sprouts like they were going out of style the other day.
 And this is such an easy side dish for Thanksgiving.
 Just a few ingredients that you probably already have go into the flavorful sauce, and you just drizzle it over the apples and sprouts, and roast for about a half an hour.

-If you get a whole stalk of fresh Brussels sprouts, be careful when trimming them!
+Use a sharp knife to remove the sprouts from the stalk.
+Be careful when trimming them!
 I find that it is easier to start from the bottom of the stalk rather than the top.